Posts Tagged ‘Potting soil’

 April 4, 2012

-Supplies: Existing potted plant, larger container, potting mix, broken potshards or packing peanuts, trowel, blunt knife or hand weeder, snips, water
+Supplies: Existing potted plant, larger container, potting mix, broken potsherds or packing peanuts, trowel, blunt knife or hand weeder, snips, water

 1. Select a new or repurposed container one – two sizes larger than the existing one.

-2. Tilt the container and carefully pull the plant from the pot by grasping the trunk just above the top soil.
+2. Tilt the container and carefully pull the plant out of the pot by grasping the trunk just above the top soil.
 If the plant doesn’t move, slide a blunt knife down the sides to loosen the roots and try again.
-When necessary, as seen in the photo above, break the pot by likely tapping it with a hammer.
+When necessary, as seen in photo to the left, break the pot by likely tapping it with a hammer.
 Be sure to wear protective glasses.
-Plastic containers can be sliced open with a knife.
+Slice plastic containers open with a knife.

 Tip: Repot when the plant’s soil is on the dry side (slightly moist).
-This makes the plant lighter and easier to lift out of its container.
+The plant will be lighter and easier to lift out of its container.
 Never repot saturated plants, as the roots will separate from the soil.

 3. Carefully loosen the roots with a blunt knife or hand weeder.
 Trim off broken roots and cut back extra long roots by a third.

-4. Cover the drainage hole with broken potshards or packing peanuts.
+4. Cover the drainage hole with broken potsherds or packing peanuts.

-Tip: 1) If reusing an old container, scrub the inside with detergent or with a solution of four parts water to one-part bleach to kill harmful organisms.
+Tip: 1) If reusing an old container, scrub the inside with detergent or four parts water to one-part bleach to kill harmful organisms.
 Rinse well.
 2) If your container doesn’t have a hole, drill one hole in small to medium containers and two holes for very large pots.

 5. Place fresh potting mix about a third up in the new container.
 Check the height by gently positioning the plant on the mix.
 The crown of the plant should be one to two inches below the top of the pot.
 This will allow space for watering and eliminate overflow.